Reviews

 Setup and First Use: 22 Minutes to First Engrave

 I’ve set up a lot of laser engravers.
 I’ve spent evenings with Allen wrenches running through multi-page assembly guides, calibrating mirrors, and running test grids before I could cut a single usable piece.
 Glowforge is not that experience.
+For buyers comparing Glowforge setup against the leading diode machine experience, our xTool D1 Pro review gives the contrast point on what a 38-minute diode assembly looks like.

 I unboxed the Pro, connected it to Wi-Fi using the Glowforge app on my iPhone (took four minutes flat — type your network credentials, hold the button on the machine, done), placed the included Proofgrade basswood on the crumb tray, and uploaded a simple SVG test design through the web app.
 My first engrave started 22 minutes after I opened the box.
 That is the fastest first-job time I have recorded for any laser engraver, including diode machines that theoretically require less setup.